 Because your active participation is so important, it is imperative that all assignments be submitted on dates due at the beginning of class OR as assigned.
-Electronically submitted assignments will be considered "on time" if submitted by midnight on the due date, unless otherwise noted (NOTE: All due dates/times are based on Central Standard Time).
-Submission of work after midnight will be considered late.

 Late assignments may receive a 10% deduction in points for each day late.
 Recognizing that "extenuating circumstances" may occur, documentation of reason for late work may be submitted to instructor for consideration of reinstating original possible points.
 All assignments must be completed to receive a grade for this course.